rishavjain08/mifos-gazelle/docs/VNEXT-README.md

 > **Reminder**: currently Mifos Gazelle deployments including those of vNext Beta1 are  not intended for production use.

 ## Mifos Gazelle vNext deployment features
-- **realistic Environment**: Runs a complete Kubernetes stack for realistic testing
+- **Realistic Environment**: Runs a complete Kubernetes stack for realistic testing
 - **Simple Deployment**: Requires minimal command execution
 - **Quick Setup**: Deploys in approximately 5-10 minutes with proper configuration
 - **Automation-friendly**: Scripts can be integrated with CI/CD pipelines
 - **Resource Efficient**: Optimized resource usage for testing environments
-- **vNext only**: using the -a flag on the Mifs Gazelle installer
+- **vNext only**: using the -a flag on the Mifos Gazelle installer

 ## Supported Environments
 - the Mifos Gazelle vNext Beta install works on Ubuntu 20.04 and 22.04 LTS on x86_64 or ARM64: